expo/expo/packages/expo-notifications/README.md

 ### `useLastNotificationResponse(): undefined | NotificationResponse | null`

-A React hook always returning the notification response that was received the most recently (notification response designates an interaction with a notification, eg. tapping on it).
+A React hook always returning the notification response that was received most recently (a notification response designates an interaction with a notification, such as tapping on it).

 #### Returns

-The hook may return values of three types/values:
+The hook may return one of these three types/values:

 - `undefined` -- until we're sure of what to return
 - `null` -- if no notification response has been received yet
-- an object of [`NotificationResponse`](#notificationresponse) type -- notification response received the most recently
+- a [`NotificationResponse`](#notificationresponse) object -- if a notification response was received

 #### Examples